sequra/woocommerce-sequra/woocommerce-sequracheckout/readme.txt

 Ofrece las opciones de pago con SeQura en el checkout

 == Changelog ==
+= 1.1.3 =
-= 1.1.2 =
+[add] template for chekout-script so that it can be overriden = 1.1.2 =
 [add] woocommerce_sequracheckout_sent_statuses filter to add customs statuses that should be treated as sent = 1.0.11 =